 Why Capital Gains Deferral Changes Everything

 The real cost of paying capital gains tax immediately isn’t just the tax itself.
-It’s the opportunity loss of permanently giving up investable capital.
+It’s the opportunity loss of permanently giving up investable capital and missing out on the tax benefits of a structured installment sale.

 Example: